+44 (0)20 7306 email@example.com

 Trusts, Tax, Probate & Estates

-Michael has a busy traditional chancery practice across all aspects of trusts, probate and estate and private client tax.
+Michael has a busy traditional chancery practice across all aspects of trusts, probate and estates, together with related aspects of private client tax.
 He is often instructed as sole counsel on both contentious and advisory matters, including those with a foreign element, but is equally happy working as part of a team in substantial disputes.
 He is often instructed to appear as sole counsel before the High Court, but also has substantial experience of acting as a mediation advocate, and is always pleased to achieve a negotiated settlement for clients who wish to avoid the cost, risk or publicity attendant upon litigation.

 Michael was recognised by the Legal Week Private Client Global Elite 2018 as “One to Watch”.

 Prior to coming to the Bar, Michael spent six years as a trusts law academic, as Fellow & Tutor in law at Somerville College, Oxford.
 He has written widely on the law of trusts, and his published work includes the first book on the so-called “rule in Re Hastings-Bass” following the decision of the Supreme Court in Pitt v Holt UKSC 26: Trustee Decision Making: The Rule in Re Hastings-Bass (OUP 2015).

 - FSCS and others v Estera Corporate Trustees (Guernsey) Ltd. Acting for a Guernsey trustee company in relation to claims for breach of trust, breach of fiduciary duty and negligence arising from the failure of the Freedom Bay resort development in St Lucia (with John Wardell QC).